rlugojr/linkurious-enterprise-manual/configure.md

 Configure Linkurious:

-- Open the file `linkurious/data/config/production.json` ;
+- Open the configuration file ;
 - Check the `dataSources/graphdb` settings with the URL of the Neo4j server and set the credentials of the Neo4j server